The Wedgwood Neighborhood in Seattle: Looking Back, Looking Ahead in 2025-2026

 Sophie’s Tacos at the intersection of NE 75th Street in Wedgwood.

-In contrast with the quieter NE 85th Street intersection with fewer stores, the NE 75th Street intersection is lively with a major grocery store, Safeway, and a number of restaurants and small shops.
+In contrast with the quieter NE 85th Street intersection with fewer stores, in 2025 the NE 75th Street intersection was lively with a major grocery store, Safeway, and a number of restaurants and small shops.

 Other shops and resources around the NE 75th Street intersection include a dry cleaner, a dressmaker, hair salon, barber, bike shop, coin shop, gas station, insurance office, home remodeling company office, banks and dental offices.
 The atmosphere at NE 75th Street is lively with foot traffic as well as the convenience of a major grocery store, Safeway.